Turing Video-based Cognitive Tests to Handle Entangled Concepts: A novel video-based cognitive test

 As anticipated in Sections \ref{intro} and \ref{entanglement}, we consider the concept {\it The Animal Acts} as a combination of the individual concepts {\it Animal} and {\it Acts}, where by ``acts'' we mean the action of producing a recognizable sound by the animal.
 Next, we consider two pairs of items of {\it Animal}, namely, ({\it Horse}, {\it Bear}) and ({\it Tiger}, {\it Cat}), and two pairs of items of {\it Acts}, namely, ({\it Growls}, {\it Whinnies}) and ({\it Snorts}, {\it Meows}).
 We are now ready to illustrate the test.

-A sample of 221 individuals were presented in a `within subjects design' a HTML5 questionnaire which contained four coincidence experiments $AB$, $AB'$, $A'B$ and $A'B'$ whose setting was similar to the typical setting of a Bell-type test presented in Section \ref{entanglement}.
+A sample of 221 individuals were presented in a `within subjects design' a HTML5 questionnaire which contained four joint measurements $AB$, $AB'$, $A'B$ and $A'B'$ whose setting was similar to the typical setting of a Bell-type test presented in Section \ref{entanglement}.
 More specifically, participants were preliminarily asked to read an `introductory text' where an explanation of the type of judgement test they had to complete and a description of the tasks involved in the judgement test were provided.
 More specifically, the participants had to preliminary complete a simple introductory test on the concept {\it Fruit}, judging the item that they considered as a good example of the concept {\it Fruit}.
 The items of {\it Fruit}, indicated in Figure \ref{fig_fruit}, were generated by image-based generative intelligence, and we proposed the item {\it Strawberry}, which is an enlarged portion of an inflorescence, and {\it Tomato}, which is a fruit, to draw maximum attention to the choice. {\it Cherry} and {\it Pomegranate} were the remaining items of {\it Fruit} to judge upon.

-Then, in each coincidence measurement, participants were asked to choose which item in a list of four items they judged as a good example of the conceptual combination {\it The Animal Acts}.
-In each coincidence measurement, each of the four possible items of {\it The Animal Act} was a video showing an animal and the corresponding action.
+Then, in each joint measurement, participants were asked to choose which item in a list of four items they judged as a good example of the conceptual combination {\it The Animal Acts}.
+In each joint measurement, each of the four possible items of {\it The Animal Act} was a video showing an animal and the corresponding action.
 More specifically, the videos, indicated in Figure \ref{fig_animal_acts}, were created as follows:

 (i) using a video search engine to find a video of the animal producing the sound;

 (ii) extracting a cropped portion of the video where the animal produces the sound;

 (iii) in cases where the animal and sound combination is unlikely, e.g., a cat that whinnies, using reverse image search to find a similar video of the animal instead of using AI services, as Sora AI, or morphing techniques to create a video of the animal producing the sound.